Special Service Group: Siachen, Kargil, and war on terror

 Over the years, the Army Special Service Group have developed expertise in high altitude warfare, and are regularly deployed in Siachen.

-Since 2001, the Army Special Forces have been engaged in counterinsurgency and counter-terrorism operations in Afghanistan and remote areas in areas adjacent to Afghanistan—their notable operation in Pakistan included the successful clearance of the Red Mosque from Al-Qaeda and Taliban sympathizers in Islamabad.
-The Army Special Forces teams also taken parts in raiding and attacking the terrorists elements in near border with Afghanistan, working often with U.S. Army's Special Forces in Afghanistan.
+Since 2001, the Army Special Forces have been engaged in counterinsurgency and counter-terrorism operations in Afghanistan and remote areas in areas adjacent to Afghanistan—their notable operations in Pakistan included the 2007 Lal Masjid siege in Islamabad.
+The Special Forces teams also taken parts in raiding and attacking the terrorists elements in near border with Afghanistan, working often with U.S. Army's Special Forces in Afghanistan.

-In 2014, the Army Special Service Group were reportedly successful in their manhunt operation after targeting and killing of Adnan Gulshair, a Saudi citizen known as the Global Operations Chief of al-Qaeda.
+In 2014, the Special Service Group were reportedly successful in their manhunt operation after targeting and killing of Adnan Gulshair, a Saudi citizen known as the Global Operations Chief of al-Qaeda.

 In January 2013, India accused Pakistan that the Army Special Service Group led an attack across the Line of Control in which Indian soldiers were killed.

+On the night of 8–9 October 2023 a Special Service Group member Major Ali Raza was killed in action in Sambaza.

 Organizational structure

 The Army's SSG Insignia outside SSG garrison and former headquarters at Cherat.

 Due to their selection competitiveness, demanding military physicals, and commitment required per standard of the Army's Special Forces, the Special Service Group was restricted to the Brigade level until June 2003.
 On 14 June 2003, the major reorganization in the structure of the Army Special Service Group took place when the special forces were moved as a military division with Major-General A. F. Alvi becoming the first general officer commanding (GOC).

 In an official documentary recognized and known structure of the Army Special Service Group given in YouTube is given below:

 Notes: Source of officially recognized and known structure of the Army Special Service Group given in YouTube.

 The early organizational structure of the Army's Special Service Group was initially based on the regimental system, with three battalions specialized in the military diving, airborne, mountain warfare techniques.
 After the third war with India in 1971, the Army Special Service Group was expanded with the eight battalions that specialized in their own set of war course of actions–each battalions is specialized in their criterion of war and are considered specialists in their fields.

-The headquarter of the Army Special Service Group was based in Cherat where the special forces schools are located but this changed with the brigade combat teams (BCTs) being deployed in different parts of the country.
+The Special Service Group is headquartered at Ghazi Airbase, Tarbela, while its training school is located at Cherat.
 The operational responsibility of the special operations conducted by the Army Special Service Group, nonetheless, falls under the command of the Army Strategic Forces Command (ASFC) operating from the Army GHQ in Rawalpindi, along with the Rangers and Strategic Plans Division Force–the CBRN defense team.